ResidenciaTICBrisa/03_Robotica/ros2/general-instructions.md

-This approach removes unnecessary artifacts from the build phase, as most of them are already compiled in Debian or are not relevant for compiling and installing ROS2 in the system.
+This approach removes unnecessary artifacts from the build phase, as most of them are already compiled in Debian or are not relevant for compiling and installing ROS2 Humble or Rolling in the system.

+It is recommended to follow this approach when compiling on Debian 12, although Ubuntu-based distributions newer than 23.04 are likely to have packaged the same dependencies.

 ### Generating the chroot